Blenard222/JS-Sensei/README.md

 # ⛩️ JS Sensei

+JS Sensei is an interactive learning dojo for JavaScript fundamentals.
+Users can practice through quizzes, flashcards, and guided lessons while earning points and leveling up from white belt to black belt.
+The app features an AI tutor for personalized explanations, gamified progress tracking, and Supabase-powered authentication and persistence.
+Designed with Next.js 14, TailwindCSS, and modern tooling, it demonstrates full-stack skills in state management, database integration, and interactive UI/UX design

 Train your JavaScript fundamentals in our interactive dojo.
 Level up from white belt to black belt with practice quizzes, flashcards, and one-on-one tutelage from our AI Sensei.